adonisjs/v5-docs/content/api/database/query-builder.md

   .select('id', 'username', 'email')
 ```

+#### Column aliases

-You can define aliases for the columns using the `as` expression or by passing an object of key-value pair.
+You can define aliases for the columns using the `as` expression or passing an object of key-value pair.

 ```ts
 Database